LLNL/RAJA/docs/sphinx/user_guide/feature/tiling.rst

           in the space tuple passed to the ``RAJA::kernel`` method.

-The ``RAJA::launch`` API also supports loop tiling through specilized methods.
+The ``RAJA::launch`` API also supports loop tiling through specialized

+methods.
 The launch version of the code above is ::

   using launch_t = RAJA::LaunchPolicy<RAJA::seq_launch>;